jefdaj/jefdaj.github.io/src/posts/2021/03/03/how-to-use-this-blog/index.md

 If you get interested in something you should explore linked and similarly-tagged posts, then branch out into the primary sources or [ask me][me] to expand on the topic if things are still unclear.
+Also, please tell me if I messed something up.
-I love constructive feedback!
+I want all the constructive feedback!

 The site is [hosted on Github][github].
 The `master` branch holds unreadable compiled HTML; start [here][posts] on the `develop` branch instead.
 Each post